Doulas and Midwives: What Roles do they Play?

 Learn the differences between nurse-midwives and doulas.

 When it comes to having a baby, a mother-to-be will have her own vision of the kind of birthing experience she wants.
-And many women are choosing to include a doula, a midwife—or both—as part of their plan for pregnancy, labor and delivery, and the crucial early months of learning to care for newborn.
+And many women are choosing to include a doula, a certified nurse midwife—or both—as part of their plan for pregnancy, labor and delivery, and the crucial early months of learning to care for newborn.

 But exactly what role does a doula or a midwife play in a birthing plan?
 Read on to learn more about how midwives and doulas contribute through the course of pregnancy and childbirth, and discover the differences between these two professions.